onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 ## Further development ideas

-Hungry for more?
+Hungry for more? 😈

 - Paginate your results
-- Make a "save for later" list of results you like
+- Make a "save for later" list in the store of results you like
-- Save state to local storage to allow page refreshes
+- Save store state to local storage to allow page refreshes
 - Create another branch in the state tree